 Phone: 04 383 5061

-A number of medications are available for treating Attention Deficit Hyperactivity Disorder, perhaps the most popular of which is methylphenidate (Ritalin).
-Many parents, however, are reluctant to medicate children who show symptoms of ADHD, so bear in mind that alternative treatments such as Naturopathic medicine can be considered.
+A number of medications are available for treating ADHD, the most popular among them being methylphenidate (Ritalin).
+Many parents, however, are reluctant to medicate children who show symptoms of ADHD.
+Therefore, it is important to keep in mind that Naturopathic medicine can also be a suitable method of treatment.

 The Role of Speech-Language Therapy in Treatment